BrokenFlows/kindle-page-turner/README.md

 **Documentation still ongoing, but all required files are in the repo**

-The code in this repository, along with the physical components outlined in the [Bill of Materials](#Bill-of-Materials)
+The code in this repository, along with the physical components outlined in the [Bill of Materials](#Bill-of-Materials), can be used to turn pages of a Kindle e-reader with external buttons.

+I made this project to allow me to more comfortably read books, something I struggle with as a result of chronic pain.
+I use my hands, in a relaxed position, to press the buttons.
+However, one could use longer wires and potentially press the buttons with their feet to avoid using arms at all.

-The goal of this project is to turn the pages of a kindle using external buttons, for when the kindle is in a stand.
-Navigating the user interface of the kindle is outside the capabilities of this project.
+This project allows the user to turn pages on a Kindle using external buttons, when the kindle is in a stand.

-This will be done with a kindle, a 3D-printed case, a Raspberry Pi Pico, a pair of servo motors, and some external buttons.
+Navigating the user interface of the Kindle is outside the capabilities of this project.

 ## Instructions
+These instructions will serve as a rough guide of the steps required to make this project.
+The project, as it stands, requires off-the-shelf electronic components, custom 3D printed pieces, and relatively simple soldering.

 ### Hardware
+The [tools](#Tools) and [materials](#Bill-of-Materials) will be used to assemble the final product, shown above.
+If you have acquired the items required, you can follow the steps outlined in the [assembly](#Pre-Assembly) section.

+#### Tools
+- Soldering Iron
+- Solder Wire
+- 3D Printer/ 3D Printing Service/ or some means of mimicking [the case and parts](./stls/) listed below
+- Scissors/ wire cutter
+- **Optional:** wire stripper

 #### Bill of Materials
 Item # | Quantity | Part # | Part Name                                                                         | Description